Master of Landscape Architecture (MLA) Admissions

 Once your application has been submitted, you will be required to upload unofficial transcripts from each of the post-secondary institutions you have attended.
 International students will also be required to include provisional and degree certificates along with your transcripts (where applicable/available).
 If your application is successful, final official transcripts will be requested with your offer of admission.

-Please note: If you are still in an undergraduate program (graduating in 2024), please upload unofficial transcripts once your Fall grades have been posted.
+Please note: If you are still in an undergraduate program (graduating in 2025), please upload unofficial transcripts after your Fall grades have been posted.

 If admitted, you must provide one official transcript (and degree certificates from those institutions that do not indicate the awarding of degrees on the transcript) from all post-secondary institutions attended, regardless of the number of courses taken or the amount of time spent there.
 Transcripts and degree certificates issued in a language other than English must be accompanied by certified, word-for-word English translations.